-Beth Shelton is the Chief Executive Office of Girl Scouts of Greater Iowa, overseeing all operations for 13,000 members in portions of Iowa, Nebraska and South Dakota.
+Beth Shelton is the Chief Executive Office of Girl Scouts of Greater Iowa, overseeing all operations for 12,000 members in portions of Iowa, Nebraska and South Dakota.

 Beth is persistently curious, an avid reader and uses solution-focused leadership to encourage radical innovation.
-She received her BA from Simpson College and MBA from Drake University, and has been named an alumni of achievement from both, while recently completing the Artificial Intelligence certificate program at MIT.
+She received her BA from Simpson College and MBA from Drake University, and has been named an alumni of achievement from both, while completing the Artificial Intelligence certificate program at MIT.

 Beth, a life-long amputee, embraces a spirit of empowering others, having served various causes; including the Iowa Amputee Golf Association, leading a local Girl Scout troop, serving on her local school board, and coaching youth teams in multiple sports.
 She has a lifelong love of sports, having been a 3-time collegiate MVP in tennis.
 She loves driving her vintage Jeep with the top off, just took up guitar lessons, and is enjoying the journey of visiting every national park.